feedhenry-templates/pushstarter-ios-swift/README.md

 ```
 ### iOS9 and non TLS1.2 backend

-If your RHMAP is depoyed without TLS1.2 support, open as source  ```PushStarter/PushStarter-Info.plist``` add the exception lines:
+If your RHMAP is deployed without TLS1.2 support, open `PushStarter/PushStarter-Info.plist` as source and add the exception lines:

 ```
   <key>NSAppTransportSecurity</key>